fastify/fastify-cookie/Readme.md

 as an object named `cookies`.
 Thus, if a request contains the header `Cookie: foo=foo` then, within your handler, `req.cookies.foo` would equal `'foo'`.

+You can pass options to the [cookie parse](https://github.com/jshttp/cookie#cookieparsestr-options) by setting an object named `parseOptions` in the plugin config object.

 ### Sending